phoenix-chronobiology/phoenix-chronobiology.github.io/docs/index.md

 ## The Phoenix Learning Community

-The **Phoenix Project** operates as a study group of the [Twin Cities Section of the Institute of Electrical and Electronics Engineers, IEEE](https://tc-ieee.org){: target="_blank" }.
-Though the Twin Cities Section is source for the project's core engineers, the project welcomes students, engineers and scientists regardless of IEEE membership.
+The **Phoenix Projects** operate as a study group of the [Twin Cities Section of the Institute of Electrical and Electronics Engineers, IEEE](https://tc-ieee.org){: target="_blank" }.
+Though the Twin Cities Section is source for the projects' core engineers, the projects welcome students, engineers and scientists regardless of IEEE membership.

-The project operates on [open source principles](https://opensource.org/osd/){: target="_blank" }, so that it can learn from others and other can learn from it.
+The Projects operate on [open source principles](https://opensource.org/osd/){: target="_blank" }, so that it can learn from others and other can learn from it.